AaronCassie/Optimal-Energy-Dispatch-in-High_Capacity-Prosumer-Networks/README.md

 ## How to Run
-Ensure Optimization Toolbox is installed on MATLAB Open MATLAB in the repository folder and run:
+Ensure Optimization Toolbox is installed on MATLAB.
+Open MATLAB in the repository folder and run: